Colourful bust by TV antiques man and artist David Harper in charity raffle

 Dan Nelson, community fundraiser for Alzheimer’s Society, said: “We are hugely grateful to David Harper for his generous donation and for Graham and Bev for their amazing support in making this raffle happen.

-“This is a fantastic opportunity for someone to own an original piece of artwork, and by taking part they’ll be helping us to provide vital support to people affected by dementia.
+“This is a fantastic opportunity for someone to own an original piece of artwork, and by taking part they’ll be helping us to provide vital support to people affected by dementia."